jmunozti/DeployMultipleApplicationsUsingOnlyAHelmChart/README.md

 # Deploy Multiple Applications Using Only A Helm Chart

-This Helm chart deploy multiple applications using the apps node declared in the file values.yaml
+This Helm chart deploys multiple applications using the apps node declared in the file values.yaml

 # Usage